-In this season of holy holidays, I’m delighted to feature my friend, Nancy Schoellkopf, as December Author of the Month.
+In the season of holy holidays, I’m delighted to feature my friend, Nancy Schoellkopf, as December Author of the Month.

 Q: Ghost Owl: Sacred Path into Darkness is the third book in your Avian series.
 What inspired you to write it?

 I’m very proud of Ghost Owl because it takes me deeper into the realm of Magical Realism, a genre I love.
 Plus the book is a bit of a thriller: as the story opens, my protagonist, Mariah Easter, is missing.
 Her family is upset.
 Her friend Rafa is desperately poring through her journals, looking for clues to her whereabouts.
 The plot has surprising twists, and yet the story was inspired by a single image.

 One night, I awoke at 3 am and couldn’t go back to sleep.
 Light was seeping through my bedroom curtains.
 I got up and peeked outside.
 Although it was dark, there was a brightness that allowed me to see everything in my yard and on the street.
 It was all shrouded in gray, but as clear as day.
 I realized street lights were reflecting off the clouds.
 No big mystery.
 But it got me thinking up a story of a girl or young woman who sees into the dark.
 She can see everything that would ordinarily be hidden.
 What would she discover?
 Where would this talent lead her?
 So I sat down, started writing, and Ghost Owl was born.

 Q: Sounds like you’re more of a “pantser,” that the story comes to you as you go along.
 Or do you outline the story ahead, what we call “plotters?”